Go Back

 Instructions

 • Position a rack in the middle of the oven, remove any racks above it, and crank up the heat to 350°F (180°C).
-Coat a 12-cup Bundt or tube pan with baking spray and set aside.
+Coat a 12-cup Bundt or tube pan with Cake Goop or baking spray and set aside.

-• Finely grate the zest of 3 oranges into a medium bowl and rub the sugar into it with your fingertips.
+• Finely grate the zest of 3 oranges into a medium bowl and rub it into the 3 cups granulated sugar with your fingertips.
 Set aside.

-• Gently scrape the batter into the prepared pan and bake until a cake tester comes out with a few moist crumbs clinging to it, about 1 1/4 hours.
-Check the cake occasionally and if the top begins to brown a touch too much, loosely cover it with foil.
+• Scrape the batter into the prepared pan and bake until a cake tester comes out with a few moist crumbs clinging to it, about 1 1/4 hours.
+Check the cake occasionally, and if the top begins to brown a touch too much, loosely cover it with foil.

 • Turn the cake out onto the wire rack and let it cool completely.
-(We know.
+(I know.
 Resist the temptation.)
 Place the cake on a covered cake stand and let it sit overnight.

 ☞ TESTER TIP: Seriously.
 This dense, moist, fruity cake only gets better with age.
 Don't even think about taking a bite until the day after you make it—or even the day after that.